QuantEcon/lecture-source-py/source/rst/lake_model.rst

 It allows us to analyze

-* flows between unemployment and employment
+* flows between unemployment and employment.

-* how these flows influence steady state employment and unemployment rates
+* how these flows influence steady state employment and unemployment rates.

 It is a good model for interpreting monthly labor department reports on gross and net jobs created and jobs destroyed.